zedlopez/ifm/The Recipe Book.md

 ### See Also

 - [Windows] for climbing through a window from one room to another.
-- [Ropes] for portable connections between rooms, much of the development of which could be adapted to handle portable ladders. &quot;Doors&quot; are never allowed to move.
+- [Ropes] for portable connections between rooms, much of the development of which could be adapted to handle portable ladders.
+[Doors] are never allowed to move.
 - [Magic (Breaking the Laws of Physics)] for a hat that lets the player walk through closed doors.
-- [Modifying Existing Commands] for ways to allow the player to unlock with a key that isn&#39;t currently being carried.
+- [Modifying Existing Commands] for ways to allow the player to unlock with a key that isn't currently being carried.

 ## Windows